MattTheTekie/MattTheTekie/src/content/brain/README.md

 </div>

 Hello there!
-I’m Matthew Pitsicalis, and here you can find some of my notes I took while studying to things like podcast idea’s and more.
+I’m MattTheTekie, and here you can find some of my notes I took while studying to things like podcast idea’s and more.

 ## How to read